kidkicksam76/blackclover-mod/README.md

 well i got a problem though with gradle commands , terminal is not recongizing them so i m downloading gradle

+kidkick76-ok if its a problem with terminal than there should be a command to fix it